NicoYuCN/matFR/README.md

 The matFR toolbox has been tested on 64-bit Windows 7/8/10 systems, MATLAB R2018a/R2019a and Microsoft Visual C++ 2012/2015/2017.

+Note that the first time using the toolbox, you should first compile the cpp files as below,

+(0) launch MATLAB

+(1) turn to the directory "algorithms\mi_mex"

+(2) commands under MATLAB

+    (2.1) mex -setup  xxx %%% please follow the directions provided by MATLAB

+	(2.2) mex computeCMImatrix_4.cpp

+	(2.3) mex computeMImatrix_4.cpp

+At last, it will generate two built mex files, as computeCMImatrix_4.mexw64 and computeMImatrix_4.mexw64.

 #### Future work